shrirenjith/hass-addons/README.md

-# Home Assistant Add-ons: Greg's repository
+# Home Assistant Add-ons: This is a Fork from Greg's repository https://github.com/gdrapp/hass-addons .
+Greg has stopped maintaining the original version .

 Add-ons for Home Assistant written by Greg Rapp.